celo-org/docs/docs/developer-resources/dappkit/usage.md

 this.setState({ isLoadingBalance: true });
 // Set the default account to the account returned from the wallet kit.defaultAccount = this.state.address;
-// Get the StableToken contract const stableToken = await kit.contracts.getStableToken();
+// Get the Mento StableToken contract const stableToken = await kit.contracts.getStableToken();
 // Get the user account balance (cUSD) const cUSDBalanceBig = await stableToken.balanceOf(kit.defaultAccount);